ArthurdR/TOSSECMM/README.md

 OSeMOSYS is an open source energy system optimization model developed by KTH-Desa.
 OSeMOSYS is designed to find the most cost effective way to meet an energy demand through a system submitted to constraints.
 All informations about the model are available at: http://www.osemosys.org/

-In this project, OSeMOSYS's code has been modified to design of a spacial optimization model for urban energy planning.
+In this project, OSeMOSYS's code has been modified in order to design of a spacial optimization model for urban energy planning.
 The model has been tested on the Metropolitan Comunity of Montreal.
 This projects has been led by a team of researchers from UQAM (Montreal) and GERAD (Montreal) and has been funded by the CRSNG.

 ## Documents